simple-icons/simple-icons/CONTRIBUTING.md

 # Contributing To Simple Icons

 Simple Icons welcomes contributions and corrections.
 Before contributing, please make sure you have read the guidelines below.
+If you decide to contribute anything, please do the following:

+1. Fork this repository
+1. Hack on a separate topic branch from the latest `develop`
+1. Commit and push to the topic branch
+1. Make a pull request

 ## Table of contents